-Working together with e-CODEX in the piloting phase, IT companies get the chance to provide their feedback and input for technical developments.
+Working together with e-CODEX, IT companies get the chance to provide their feedback and input for technical developments.
 Furthermore, they are the first to work with solutions that build the basis for a long sight process of digitising public administration across Europe.

 The standards bodies are organisations concerned with technical standards that are supposed to be of use for a wide and heterogeneous group of adopters.

 There are opportunities for both parties to become engaged in sharing experiences and developing different categories of services - including, but not necessarily limited to, potential e-Justice services.
 More than that, the contribution of the Standards Bodies is seen as very valuable since they add legitimacy in setting up policies in a specific field of activity.

 Justministerium Des Landes Nordhein-Westfalen (JM NRW), established in Martin-Luther-Platz 40, Düsseldorf 40212, Germany